Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Acknowledgment

 \section{Acknowledgment}

-The authors want to thank the Digital Research Alliance of Canada for providing free computing resources, and cloud accounts.
+The authors want to thank the Digital Research Alliance of Canada for providing free computing resources, as well as CRUE-Universitat Politècnica de València for funding the open access charge.
 The authors would also like to thank all of the reviewers (whether anonymous or not) for their insightful comments and careful reading of the manuscript.